AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving: Methodology

-Temporal discontinuities in trajectory predictions fundamentally undermine the reliability of autonomous driving systems.
+\textbf{Temporal Smoothness: Ensuring Navigation Reliability} Temporal discontinuities in trajectory predictions fundamentally undermine the reliability of autonomous driving systems.
 When steering or acceleration commands exhibit sudden jumps between time steps, the predicted trajectories may lose coherence, which further compromises the system's ability to maintain stable, predictable motion patterns required for safe navigation.
 To address this, we introduce a temporal smoothness term $ r_{\text{tem}} $ that penalizes rapid variations in consecutive control signals:

 Such design ensures temporal coherence of predicted trajectories.
-By explicitly constraining the rate of change in steering and velocity, the reward function filters out unstable oscillations that could destabilize the vehicle's state estimation.
+By explicitly constraining the rate of change in both steering and velocity, the reward function filters out unstable oscillations that could destabilize the vehicle's state estimation.
 This regularization effect strengthens the model's ability to generalize across diverse driving scenarios while maintaining safety margins during execution.